GarwelGarwel/KerbalHealth/README.md

 The following factors may affect kerbal's health:
 - Assigned (kerbal is on a mission): -0.5 HP/day
-- Crowded (scaled effect): -3 x <Crew> / <Living Space> HP/day
+- Crowded (scaled effect): -3 x <Crew> / <Living Space> HP/day (Living Space is provided by most crewed parts, depending on their size, capacity, function etc.)
-- Loneliness (only 1 kerbal on the vessel, badass kerbals are immune): -1 HP/day
+- Loneliness (only 1 kerbal in the vessel, badass kerbals are immune): -1 HP/day
 - Microgravity (orbital or suborbital flight or under 0.1 g conditions, e.g. Minmus): -0.5 HP/day
-- EVA: -10 HP/day (don't abandon your kerbals outside for long!)
+- EVA: -10 HP/day
 - Sickness (the kerbal is marked as Sick, cures after some time): -5 HP/day
-- Connected (having a working CommNet to home): +0.5 HP/day
+- Connected (having a working CommNet connection to home): +0.5 HP/day
-- Home (on Kerbin at altitude of under 18 km): +2 HP/day
+- Home (on Kerbin below 18 km altitude): +2 HP/day
 - KSC (kerbal is recuperating in KSC, i.e. available): +5 HP/day

 These values, like most others in the mod, are adjustable in Difficulty Settings.
 They also depend on quirks of a particular kerbal.
 You can check current values for a specific crew member in Health Monitor.

-Certain parts (Hitchhiker, crew cabin, and the Cupola) can reduce the effect of a health factor (Crowded in this case) allowing for much longer and healthier flights.
-It requires EC though.
-Hab rings (e.g. in MKS) can help overcome microgravity issues for long-term stations and interplanetary missions.
+Certain parts (Hitchhiker, crew cabins, and the Cupola) can additionally reduce the effect of a health factor (Crowded in this case) allowing for much longer and healthier flights.
+It often requires EC though.
+Hab rings in some mods can help overcome Microgravity issues for long-term stations and interplanetary missions.
 All these features can be changed using ModuleManager patches.

 **Health Recuperation and Health Decay**